hth313/ladybug/doc/implementation.rst

 Keboard layout
 ==============

 The keyboard layout uses the existing similar functions on keys whenever possible.
-However, the stack manipulation operations ``RDN`` and ``X<>Y`` are moved to shifted keys as it was judged that digit entry is more important.
+However, the stack manipulation operations ``RDN`` and ``X<>Y`` are moved to shifted keys as it was judged more important to have access to all digit entry keys without pressing shift.

 The base change keys are ordered in the same way as on the HP-16C and are located after the F digit.